OGGM/oggm/docs/installing-oggm.rst

 Install some packages one by one::

    $ pip install numpy scipy pandas shapely matplotlib pyproj \
-       rasterio Pillow geopandas netcdf4==1.3.1 scikit-image configobj joblib \
+       rasterio Pillow geopandas netcdf4 scikit-image configobj joblib \
        xarray progressbar2 pytest motionless dask bottleneck toolz descartes \
        tables

-The pinning of the NetCDF4 package was necessary for us, but your system might differ
-(`related issue <https://github.com/Unidata/netcdf4-python/issues/962>`_).
+A pinning of the NetCDF4 package to 1.3.1 might be necessary on some systems (`related issue <https://github.com/Unidata/netcdf4-python/issues/962>`_).

 Finally, install the pytest-mpl OGGM fork, salem and python-colorspace libraries::